Chia-Network/chia-docs/docs/reference-client/node-syncing.md

 ## Why forward port 8444?

 All peers (computers) with a closed port 8444 are completely dependent on pc peers with open port 8444.
 They are the only PCs they can talk to.
-If you got 1,000 nodes with an open port 8444, but 20,000 nodes with a closed port 8444, trying to sync, it will only just be able to theoretically have enough IP's estimated 3,000 can sync at a time, while the other wait for another open chia user with open port 8444.
+If you got 1,000 nodes with an open port 8444, but 20,000 nodes with a closed port 8444, trying to sync, it will only just be able to theoretically have enough IP's estimated 3,000 can sync at a time, while the other wait for another open Chia user with open port 8444.
 Right now (Mid April '20) it seems that number is even much worse.
 And it causes a scenario where there just isn't enough open port 8444 peers to serve all the closed port 8444 peers.
 The only way around this is to ensure that you got an open port 8444.

 If you somehow are able to open up your port 8444 you will quickly have peers connecting to you and have a much easier time to get connections established.